bejayoharen/bjorg.github.io/_posts/2026-01-25-autonomy-vs-clarity.md

 ### When to use it

-When I think of a highly involved and highly effective leader, they remain experts in their products, they work with employees at every level of the org, and are invested in details.
+When I think of a highly involved and highly effective leader, they are experts in their products (or other area of responsibility), they work with employees at every level of the org, and are invested in details.
 Leaders who deeply understand their product and the details of it can be highly effective when engaging employees throughout the org in many aspects of decision making.

 As you involve yourself deeply, you should never give the impression of taking over.
 This style of leadership already reduces autonomy, and that only works if people have confidence in you and feel like your involvement is at least collaborative.
 This also allows you to operate with your team without understanding each and every tiny detail.